 Perennial garden cleanup: Whether you cut down dying perennial foliage when you're getting the garden ready for winter is up to you.
 Some gardeners like to leave seed heads and dried foliage for winter interest and to feed birds.
 Others prefer to leave neat beds ready for a show of spring-flowering bulbs.
 But whatever you cut down now, you don't have to clean up in the spring.

-A good compromise is to remove leaves and stalks that frost turns to mush and any that are diseased, but keep some ornamental grasses and the perennials with seed heads that provide winter food to birds.
+A good compromise when getting your garden ready for winter is to remove leaves and stalks that frost turns to mush and any that are diseased, but keep some ornamental grasses and the perennials with seed heads that provide winter food to birds.
 When cutting plants down, prune perennials to 4 to 5 inches of the ground.

 Annuals: Pull out any last frosted annuals and add spent plant material to your compost.